 Austria Post cards/postal stationery – There were many different forms of postal stationery used since the first postal issues of 1850 – post cards, money orders, pre-franked envelopes, telegrams, letter cards, etc. These items are listed in the Michel Austria Specialized catalog and the Stanley Gibbons catalogs.
 Most postal stationery items are not expensive but are very attractive items.

-Zusammendrucke Stamps - Setenant combinations of stamps and labels is a very popular collecting area.
-As Scott catalogs for the most part ignore these issues, a Michel Germany catalog is required to knowledgably colect and organize these isses.
+Zusammendrucke Stamps – Setenant combinations of stamps and labels is a very popular collecting area.
+As Scott catalogs for the most part ignore these issues, a Michel Germany catalog is required to knowledgeably collect and organize these issues.

 Stamps with Nazi Propaganda Cancels.
 The Third Reich was extremely efficient at using the postal system for propaganda purposes.
-They issued many stamps depicting themes supporting NAZI goals and they created many cancels esposing NAZI ideals and themes.
-There are essemtially two types of propaganda cancels - special cancels designed to commemorate NAZI events and themes and "slogan" cancels which were added to the normally used town cancels.
-Both types of cancels are exremely popular with collectors of WWII period philately.
+They issued many stamps depicting themes supporting NAZI goals and they created many cancels exposing NAZI ideals and themes.
+There are essentially two types of propaganda cancels – special cancels designed to commemorate NAZI events and themes and “slogan” cancels which were added to the normally used town cancels.
+Both types of cancels are extremely popular with collectors of WWII period philately.